barros001/node-resize-image/README.md

 Thumbnail resizing service.

-You probably want to host it on Heroku.
+You probably want to host it on appfog or heroku.

 Given a URL that contains the original/source image (https://s3.amazonaws.com/tanga-images/83y8hk5ntsq6.png), you can resize it on the fly.